bcnoexceptions/beardmage/README.md

 ## SQL

--   From the data folder, run `bash load-public.sql'
+-   From the data folder, run `bash load-public.sh`
--   Copy load-private.sql.copyme to load-private.sql
+-   Copy load-private.sh.copyme to load-private.sh
 -   Fill in the webhooks

-# To: other folks working on this:

--   Webhooks seem to be the only way to spoof / regex, but the webhook is channel-specific.
-Right now there's just one for #general, but we may want others.
-To support spoofing in more channels than just #general, we'd need a webhook in each and a mapping of channels to tokens
+-   Run `bash load-private.sh`

+# Optional

+-   Mess with the "permittedChannels" array in messageHandler.ts to turn beardslave on/off for channels